iTzMAS/Miner-Watch/README.md

 If you have any issues or suggestions please tell me so I can implment them.

+# Donations:

-If you wish to donate to me you can ask me for a cryptocurrency address in my discord server:
+> If you wish to donate to me you can ask me for a cryptocurrency address in `my discord server`: